What is Probate?

-If you do not have a will before you die (intestate) the probate court will decide the disposition of your assets for your heirs.
+If you don’t have a will before you die (intestate) the probate court will decide the disposition of your assets for your heirs.
 If you have a will at the time of your death, the person you named in your will as the “executor” files papers to the local probate court.
 The executor then proves the validity of your will and presents the court with lists of your property, your debts, and who is to inherit what you left behind.

 How Can We Help?

 For many, estate planning is an important part of their legacy they hope to leave to their loved ones.
 If you are planning to leave an inheritance to your heirs, it’s important to make sure your team of legal and financial professionals understands your wishes.

 If you’d like to discuss the future of your estate, please fill out the form below or give us a call at 913-393-1000.
 We’re always happy to listen and help.